innolitics/rdm/rdm/init_files/documents/software_plan.md

 1. **Determine Architectural Design**

-    Determine the the architectural changes need to meet the new requirements.
+    Determine the architectural changes needed to meet the new requirements.
 Keep in mind the existing architecture and risks associated with the change.

     Are you adding new software items or just changing existing items?
 Are you removing anything?